Menu

 WatchWisdom Teeth

-Wisdom teeth — your third molars — usually try to come in between ages 17 and 25.
-For most people, there simply isn't enough room at the back of the jaw for them to erupt properly, and they become impacted: stuck under the gum or angled into the neighboring teeth.
-When that happens, leaving them in place often causes more problems than removing them.
+Your third molars, better known as wisdom teeth, usually try to come in between ages 17 and 25.
+The trouble is that most jaws don't have enough room at the back for them to erupt properly, so they become impacted: stuck under the gum or angled into the neighboring teeth.
+Once that happens, leaving them in place tends to cause more problems than taking them out.

 Want the full story on Wisdom Tooth Extraction?